ilya-dyaglev/echotype/README.md

 - **Component-Based Structure**: React components are organized logically to promote reusability and separation of concerns.
 - **State Management**: Uses React hooks like `useState`, `useEffect`, `useMemo`, and `useCallback` for efficient state and side-effect management.
 - **Data Fetching**: Integrates with AWS Amplify to fetch data from the backend services.
+- **Desktop-Only Support**:
+    - **UnsupportedScreenSize Component**:
+        - Detects the screen width and displays a message if it is less than 1100 pixels.
+        - Implemented using React's `useEffect` hook to listen for window resize events.
+        - Enhances user experience by ensuring the application is used in an optimal environment.
+    - **Integration in App.tsx**:
+        - The application conditionally renders either the main app or the `UnsupportedScreenSize` component based on screen width.
 - **Feedback Submission**:
     - **FeedbackModal Component**:
         - Allows users to submit feedback via a modal form.